- Download our Moving to Canada Guide (PDF)

-Canada is a modern, highly industrialised and economically stable country, and the standard of accommodation is generally very high.
+Canada is a modern, highly industrialised and economically stable country, and the standard of accommodation is generally high.
 Houses in Canada are generally more spacious than in Europe and will usually have some kind of heating system in place to deal with some of the weather extremes.

 Finding accommodation in Canada

 Once in Canada, print and online news publications are good places to continue the property search.
-Check the 'For Rent' or 'Rental Properties' sections of the classifieds.
-Moreover, in most cities there are free publications dealing exclusively with rental advice and listings.
-It is a very good idea to go and view a few properties, check out different areas and neighbourhoods, test the market out and calibrate one's expectations accordingly.
-Note that it's highly recommended to be on time and to dress well when going to view a property – treat it like a job interview, as the landlord's initial impression of a potential tenant will go a long way towards determining the success or failure of each lease application.
+It is a good idea to go and view a few properties, check out different areas and neighbourhoods, test the market out and calibrate one's expectations accordingly.
+Social media groups are also a good jumping-off point.

-If expats find no joy in looking for accommodation on their own steam, real estate agents are another good resource.
-Since more than two-thirds of Canadians report owning their houses, and since many landlords don't want to bother with the hassle of finding their own tenants, often real estate agents will have mandate over the best of the rental properties in a given city.
+If expats find no joy in looking for accommodation on their own steam, real-estate agents are another good resource.
+Since many landlords don't want to bother with the hassle of finding their own tenants, estate agents will often have mandate over the best of the rental properties in a given city.
 Note that, as helpful as agents can be in finding a place to stay, they will expect a fee for this service.
 This can range from anywhere between 10 percent of the monthly rent to a whole month's rent.

 Renting property in Canada